steklopod/gradle-docker-plugin/Readme.md

 1. You only need to have `docker-compose.yml` file in root of project

-2. In your `build.gradle.kt` file:
+2. In your `build.gradle.kts` file:

 ```kotlin
 plugins {